Dendyman/SMK_learning/Guided_Script_EN/README.md

 ![Image Alignment](./media/image45.png)

-# Step 8 «Building the app: processing logic of the second page -- "take photo" button»:
+# Step 8 «Building the app: adding processing logic of the second page -- "take photo" button»:

-Select the "Take a photo" button and open the logic panel by clicking on **Marketplace**:
+Select the "**Take a photo**" button and open the logic panel by clicking on **Marketplace**:

 ![Take a Photo Button](./media/image46.png)